Skip to content

 Thirty-two US presidents have held office since the University’s founding in 1850.
 While many have passed through Rochester, only seven future or former presidents actually visited the campuses.
 Presumptive President-Elect Joe Biden would make eight.

-topics: elections, featured-post-side, Rochester Review, University Archives,
+topics: elections, Rochester Review, University Archives,

 Society & Culture